Back to Living Real Change

 Signs of pain medication addiction

-• Focuses on his or her pain medication supply
+• Focuses on their pain medication supply

 • Shows signs of declining health